tamtamchik/namecase/README.md

 [![SensioLabsInsight][ico-insight]][link-insight]

 Forenames and surnames are often stored either entirely in UPPERCASE or lowercase.
 This package allows you to convert names into the correct case where possible.
-Although forenames and surnames are typically stored separately if they do appear in a single string, whitespace-separated, NameCase deals correctly with them.
+Although forenames and surnames are typically stored separately, if they appear in a single string, whitespace-separated, NameCase deals correctly with them.

-Currently, NameCase correctly name cases names which include any of the following:
+Currently, NameCase correctly name-cases names which include any of the following:

 ```
 Mc, Mac, al, el, ap, bat, ben, bin, binti, binte, da, de, das, dos, delle, della, di, du, del, der, den, ten, ter, la, le, lo, van and von.
 ```

-It correctly deals with names which contain apostrophes and hyphens too.
+It correctly deals with names that contain apostrophes and hyphens, too.

 > **Warning!** This README.md is for version 3.x.
-> If you need PHP 5 compatible version, please use
+> If you need a PHP 5 compatible version, please use
 > 1.0.x!
 [README.md](https://github.com/tamtamchik/namecase/blob/1.0.x/README.md#namecase)

 ## Install